 A damage claim involves visible damage to either the goods or the storage container that the goods are in.
 The damage should be noted on the bill of lading or another delivery document.

 A loss claim is when a shipment is not delivered or when it shows that it was delivered, but the recipient hasn’t received it.
 This can be due to typography errors in the bill of lading causing, the shipment to go to the wrong address.

 Full truckload shipping (FTL)

-It doesn’t matter whether it’s the smallest truck in your fleet or the largest.
-FTL applies as long as you’re using up your entire space.
+When it comes to FTL freight rates factors, it doesn’t matter whether it’s the smallest truck in your fleet or the largest as FTL applies as long as you use up your entire space.
 Typically, FTL freight will exceed 15,000 pounds.

-FTL will typically cost a higher rate per mile since your truck is at full capacity.
+The full truck load cost per mile typically costs a higher rate per mile since your truck is at full capacity.